bladeacer/ObsiThemeRef/docs/index.md

 This site is currently still very WIP.

 I have to manually extract, summarise, fill in information, try out each theme and provide an appropriate score for them.
+There is no longer any download count because I find that that tends to skew the opinion of a theme too much.

 There is a [progress tracker](./themes/index.md#progress-tracker) for theme entries added.